 Yes, sir.

-If the smoking Nazis had allowed that guy to smoke indoors instead of outdoors, he probably would have just burned his cigarette out in an ashtray.
+Hey, that guy in Griffith Park that burned down the park, if the smoking Nazis had allowed that guy to smoke indoors instead of outdoors, he probably would have just burned his cigarette out in an ashtray.

 Well, you know, in New Mexico, when they had a peak of the forest fire season, it was against the law to smoke outside.

-You would get a ticket for smoking outdoors.
+You get a ticket for smoking outdoors.

 Right.